 The committee extensively discussed the need for voters and residents to be thoroughly aware of the consequences of not being able to fund essential core services such as Police and Roads.
 The committee believes education will require active Council participation in explaining and demonstrating the required funding and the results of not having sufficient funding.
 Some members of the committee believe it would take a minimum of a year or more of experience and voter education to provide sufficient momentum to pass any substantial millage for either Police and/or Road funding.
-Some members of the committee believe it may be possible to ask voters for a millage in 2008 if budget cuts are identified sufficiently.
+Some members of the committee believe it are identified sufficiently.